EnJnDeSIgn/rand-and-rollers/README.md

 I said 33 was E00 but maybe e01 would be better as E33 is always 1 making a range of 4 secounds
 please note all exe work togther to randomize, I sujest starting with D4.exe to randomize seed.
 maze now random, but can be made a littal easyer if needed
 maze was written to make fun of people back in time for thinking I set copilot free
+Db4.exe and B1.exe are working togther to compare binary